figital/base/README.md

 base
 ====

-no name yet ... this is just the most minimal shell
+no name yet ... this is just the most minimal shell.